null

 Appropriate Setting

 Cushion cuts also impress and enchant views in a wide range of designs.
-Mounting the stone in a 4 prong setting allows more light to reflect on its surface, giving it an extra shine to its brilliance that will undoubtedly dazzle viewers.
+Mounting the stone in a four-prong setting allows more light to reflect on its surface, giving it an extra shine to its brilliance that will undoubtedly dazzle viewers.
 To draw attention to the exceptional sparkle, set the stone in a solitaire design where it is smack in the middle of the ring, and there is nothing to distract the eye from its magnificent brilliance.

 These are only recommendations: the choice of setting is ultimately up to the buyer’s personal tastes and preferences.